cs230-stanford/website-2019-spring/index.md

  * 8%: Quizzes
  * 2%: Attendance (e.g. in-class lectures --if not SCPD-- and project mentorship meetings.)

-**Note:** For project meetings, only the following meetings are mandatory for attendance:
+**Note:** For project meetings, only the following four meetings are mandatory for attendance:
  * The first occurrence
  * The occurrence after the project proposal
  * The occurrence after the project milestone
+ * The occurrence before the final submission

 #### Submitting Assignments
 From the Coursera sessions (accessible from the invite you receive by email), you will be able to watch videos, solve quizzes and complete programming assignments.
 Each quiz and programming assignment can be submitted directly from the session and will be graded by our autograders.